What is Disability Discrimination?

-What Is a Lack of Reasonable Accommodation [Disability Discrimination]?
+What Is a Lack of Reasonable Accommodation (Disability Discrimination)?

 It is illegal for employers to discriminate against their employees based on a current or past disability.
 The law requires employers to provide “Reasonable Accommodation” for disabled workers.
 This means they must do everything reasonably in their power to accommodate a disabled employee.
 A disability can be physical or non-physical (ie mental, psychological, developmental).

-Do you have a Lack of Reasonable Accommodation Claim?
+Do You have a Lack of Reasonable Accommodation Claim?

 If you are disabled and were:

-• Fired from your Job
+- Fired from your job, or

-• Otherwise discriminated against because of your disability
+- Otherwise discriminated against because of your disability,